leoki6/Digital-Communications/L2_FM_RECEIVER/README.md

 - [Conclusion](#conclusion)

 ## Laboratory Objective
 The purpose of this laboratory experiment was to introduce and build a simple FM receiver capable of tuning into local FM sations in Denver, CO.
 It follows a very similar structure to the previous AM receiver, but has more complex underlying theory and principles particularly with analog FM techniques.
-Concepts emphasized include bessel functions, instantaneous frequency, and modulation index.
+Concepts emphasized include instantaneous frequency, modulation index, and mathematical representations.
 This experiment utilized GNU Radio Companion software and a NooElec RTL-SDR to achieve the laboratory objective.

 ## Hardware Requirements
 - NooElec NESDR Smart XTR SDR - Premium RTL-SDR